Updated: Alex Trebek’s last aired show will be in January, “Jeopardy!” recently announced. See below.

 He was among two other North Carolinians who have been on the show: Former News & Observer editors Rob Waters and Pam Nelson appeared in 1989 and 2010, respectively.

-For Temple’s tournament in Los Angeles, he competed against 14 other teachers from across the country, won $100,000, and was guaranteed a spot in the Tournament of Champions.
+In Temple’s tournament in Los Angeles, he competed against 14 other teachers from across the country, won $100,000, and was guaranteed a spot in the Tournament of Champions.

 The Ocracoke community had gathered at what was then Gaffer’s Sports Bar to watch the televised games and cheer for the hometown guy.